axelvaldez/radical-companies/_posts/competition/2023-02-14-ptsd-and-trust.markdown

 <h1>PTSD</h1>
  <p>Businesses encourage the money-focused mindset and people-as-employees give up a lot in the process.
 Employees stop taking care of themselves, they give up dignity, they surrender their relationships.</p>
  <p>My father, and co-author, took his work well beyond the office in order to succeed in the corporate <span class="_paradigm">FIAT</span> structure.
 He was promoted many times and controlled important territories within the company.
 But he also brought home to his family the refusal to listen of his boss training.
 As with boss to employee, the relationship of father to child was mainly one way, with occasional lucky interactions of two way communication.
 And when I refused to listen to my fathers will and tried to go my own way, I was met with terrifying screaming or physical punishment that would set me back in line.
 It was no coincidence of this mixing of behavior between family and work life.
 When he stopped working at that company and experienced a period of rest, a lot of that behavior tapered off.</p>
- <p>Both boss and employee swallow it all and become more unrecognizable to themselves and their social circle.
+ <p>Both bosses and employees swallow a lot and become unrecognizable to themselves and their social circle.
 In countless cases, the pain transforms into the pathology we call PTSD.</p>
  <p>

 <h1>Trust</h1>
- <p>Trust people and don’t be seduced by the system.
-That’s the cure.
-That’s what we are doing with <span class="_paradigm">RADICAL</span>.</p>
+ <p>Trust people and don&rsquo;t be seduced by the system.
+That&rsquo;s the cure.
+That&rsquo;s what we are doing with <span class="_paradigm">RADICAL</span>.</p>
  <p>As much as anything else, it is an alternative to finding ways to erode the imbalances that cause us to act on each other in ways that truly hurt our resilience and personality.</p>

 <h1 class="_section">ENDNOTES</h1>